razor-x/config_curator/README.md

 ## Contributing

+Please submit and comment on bug reports and feature requests.

+To submit a patch:

 1. Fork it (https://github.com/razor-x/config_curator/fork).
 2. Create your feature branch (`git checkout -b my-new-feature`).
 3. Commit your changes (`git commit -am 'Add some feature'`).